AmLost789/book-cpp_prog_lang/README.md

-Chapter 6: Largely skipped the exercises for now since it's all fairly straight-forward stuff - i.e. wouldn't learn a top by completing the exercises.
+Chapter 6 & 7: Largely skipped the exercises for now since it's all fairly straight-forward stuff - i.e. wouldn't learn a ton by completing the exercises.
 Will come back to later for completiong (I hope).